 HIDA is tasked to support the mission of the Helmholtz Association – solving the major challenges facing society, science and the economy by conducting top-level research in strategic programs within six research fields: Energy, Earth & Environment, Health, Aeronautics, Space and Transport, Matter, and Information.

 The current call for applications for the HIDA Trainee Network is open from 16 August to 15 October 2023!

 How Does the HIDA Visiting Research Grant Work?

 We offer financial support for a self-organized research stay in a department/working group in one of the 18 Helmholtz centers.
 Your research must have a strong link to the field of (applied) information & data sciences.

-- Duration: HIDA offers funding for a 1-3 months research stay.
+- Duration: HIDA offers funding for a research stay of 1-3 months.

 - Funding: You receive a research grant from the hosting Helmholtz center (2,860 EUR per month plus allowances).

 - Further questions?
 This presentation summarizes the most important info about the two HIDA Research Grants, Trainee Network and Helmholtz Visiting Researcher Grant.